clee704/audiodiff/README.rst

 Supported audio formats
 -----------------------

 Currently audiodiff can only read FLAC, M4A, MP3 files.
+They must have `flac`, `m4a`, `mp3` file extensions respectively.

 Caveats